xmppo/node-xmpp-bosh/README.md

 ```
 $ bosh-server
 ```
-The BOSH is now available at: [http://localhost:5280/http-bind/](http://localhost:5280/http-bind/)
+The BOSH service is now available at: [http://localhost:5280/http-bind/](http://localhost:5280/http-bind/)

 2. For options, type:
 ```